 With that in mind, we put together an illustrated list of cuddling positions, to help you think about the ways you’re connecting with the people and pets in your life.

 Are you a hugger?
 You are now.
-Spooning is the classic cuddle, with 31% of couples opting to lie together like a set of flatware.
-If you’re not aware, the Big Spoon envelops the Little Spoon in a bear hug, while both people are laying on their sides facing the same way.
+Spooning is the classic cuddle, with 31% of couples opting to nestle together like a set of flatware.
+If you’re not aware, spooning takes place when lying down, with both people on their sides, facing the same way.
+The Big Spoon envelops the Little Spoon in a bear hug, tucking knees behind the little spoon’s knees.
 It’s a chance to be held or hold someone close and let life slow down for a minute.

-Pros & cons: Relationship and intimacy expert Michaela Bloom says “spooning is optimal cuddling because being in touch with more of your body provides more comfort.”
+Pros and cons: Relationship and intimacy expert Michaela Boehm says “spooning is optimal cuddling because being in touch with more of your body provides more comfort.”
 But that closeness can make it difficult for the Little Spoon to extricate themselves from an embrace when the Big Spoon starts snoring.

 2. The Sweetheart, or The Rom-Com